Rossa Fanning

-Rossa A. Fanning (born 1976) is an Irish barrister and legal academic who has served as the Attorney General of Ireland since December 2022.
+Rossa A. Fanning (born 1976) is an Irish barrister and legal academic who has served as the attorney general of Ireland since December 2022.
 His practice at the Bar has been primarily focused on commercial litigation and insolvency.

 Early life

 Fanning was born in 1976 and is from Leopardstown, Dublin.
 He attended secondary school at Blackrock College.
 He studied for a BCL law degree from University College Dublin and obtained a master's degree from UCD where he wrote a thesis on civil procedure.
 While at UCD, he was returning officer for the University College Dublin Students' Union and was auditor of the University College Dublin Law Society.
 He studied for an LLM degree at the University of Michigan Law School as a scholar of the Fulbright Program.
 He attended the King's Inns and was the individual winner of the Irish Times Debate while studying there.

 Legal career

 Fanning was called to the Bar in 1999 and devilled for David Barniville.
-After several years as a Junior Counsel, he was appointed Senior Counsel in 2016.
+He was appointed Senior Counsel in 2016.
 He has worked across a broad spectrum of commercial cases including insolvency and restructuring, commercial leases, defamation, debt recovery, repossessions and professional negligence.